-The Sindhi culture is one of the oldest cultures that has existed in Pakistan and continues to thrive to this day.
+The Sindhi culture is one of the ancient cultures that has existed in Pakistan and continues to thrive to this day.
 Sindhi cultural day will be celebrated on Sunday, December 1, 2019.

 The traditions of Sindh have an upper hand over the others due to the fact that the Sindhi traditions are not just part of the Sindhi heritage but are loved by everyone from all ethnicities found in Pakistan whether they are Punjabi, Balochi or Pashtun.